WHERE DO ALLERGIES START?

-An allergen is a substance –such as dust, pollen or mold---that causes an allergic reaction in some people.
-Because our practice specializes in treatment involving the ears, nose and throat, we only test for inhalant allergens.
+An allergen is a substance –such as dust, pollen or mold—that causes an allergic reaction in some people.
 Inhalant allergens include pollens, molds, dust and animal dander.
 We do not test for food or chemical allergens.
 Following is some useful information about the most common types of allergens, their symptoms, and how you can reduce your exposure to them.

-Typically, the first line of defense against allergens is to avoid them.
+Typically, the first line of defense against allergens is to avoid them as much as possible.
 This reduces your “total load.”
-Every airborne and ingested allergen, as well as irritants (such as perfumes, tobacco smoke, or chemicals), add to what we call your total load, or total exposure.
-For this reason, we ask all of our patients to start their treatment by making changes that can reduce their exposure to allergens in areas where their allergy symptoms appear to be worse.
-Since most people spend up to 90% of their time indoors, look for allergens in the areas in your work, home, or an indoor environment in you spend most of your time.
+Every airborne and ingested allergen, as well as irritants (such as perfumes, tobacco smoke, or chemicals), adds to what we call your total load, or total exposure.
+For this reason, we often recommend making changes that can reduce their exposure to allergens, if applicable.
+Since most people spend up to 90% of their time indoors, look for allergens in the areas in your work, home, or other environments where you spend most of your time.

 Not all plants are sources of allergenic pollen.
 To be considered a common allergic source, plants must typically:

 - Be seed-bearing, with pollen wind-borne for wide distribution.

 - Have buoyant pollen that can be distributed over a wide area.